httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ## HTTP Signature Algorithms Registry {#hsa-registry}

 This document defines HTTP Signature Algorithms, for which IANA is asked to create and maintain a new registry titled "HTTP Signature Algorithms".
 Initial values for this registry are given in {{iana-hsa-contents}}.
 Future assignments and modifications to existing assignment are to be made through the Expert Review registration policy {{?RFC8126}} and shall follow the template presented in {{iana-hsa-template}}.

+Algorithms referenced by algorithm identifiers have to be fully defined with all parameters fixed.
+Algorithm identifiers in this registry are to be interpreted as whole string values and not as a combination of parts.
+That is to say, it is expected that implementors understand `rsa-pss-sha512` as referring to one specific algorithm with its hash, mask, and salt values set as defined here.
+Implementors do not parse out the `rsa`, `pss`, and `sha512` portions of the identifier to determine parameters of the signing algorithm from the string.

 ### Registration Template {#iana-hsa-template}